How Clearview AI abuses our data

 This software denies every citizen to control their own pictures, their own identity.

-Cleaview has become one of the worst surveillance apps
+Clearview has become one of the worst surveillance apps

-Jeramie D. Scott, senior counsel at the Electronic Privacy Information Center, comments on Vice: "The face search results show exactly why we need a moratorium on face surveillance.
+Jeramie D. Scott, senior counsel at the Electronic Privacy Information Center, comments on Vice: "The face search results show exactly why we need a ban on biometric surveillance.
 In a democratic society, we should not accept our images being secretly collected and retained to create a mass surveillance database to be used, disclosed, and analyzed at the whim of an unaccountable company.
 The threat to our Constitutional rights and democracy is too great.
 Our participation in society should not come with the price tag of our privacy."

 How much is too much?